 Start with deciding on the purpose of your portfolio.
 If you are looking for a job, focus on the work you want to do more of and showcase similar projects upfront.
-Polish your resume and clearly layout your skillsets and strong points so that employers can judge whether you are a good fit for their requirements.
+Polish your resume and clearly layout your skillsets and strong points along with your expertise in various design applications so that employers can judge whether you are a good fit for their requirements.
 If you are a freelancer seeking clients, showcase your successful case studies and emphasise on how you have helped clients achieve success.
 Including a few client testimonials is also useful.
 If your online graphic design portfolio is mainly to build your brand, you have a lot more freedom to showcase experiments and personal work that you have done along with commercial work.

 Olexs Studio clearly defines its purpose - to design hand scripted fonts - Olexstudio